 In this first iteration of Custom Objects there are some temporary constraints to how they can be built.

-- Relationship: Every Custom Object you create must have a one-to-one relationship with the Contact standard object.
-This is the only type of relationship currently allowed for a Custom Object.
+- Relationship: Every Custom Object you create must be related to a Contact, Account, or Deal standard object.
+These are the only types of relationships currently allowed for a Custom Object.
+Each Custom Object record can only be related to a single Contact, Account, or Deal standard object (1:many, standard-object:custom-object).

 - Deleting a schema also deletes all the records associated with that schema.

-When a Custom Object is created, it is automatically displayed in the CRM on the Contact record.
-Custom Objects are displayed with one tab per Custom Object, below custom contact fields, and above emails, notes, and tasks.
+When a Custom Object is created, it is automatically displayed in the CRM on the Contact, Account, or Deal record.
+Custom Objects are displayed with one tab per Custom Object, below custom fields.

-- Custom Object will be displayed if there is a relationship to a Contact, regardless if there is a record associated with the specific contact’s record.
+- Custom Objects will be displayed if there is a relationship to a Contact, Account, or Deal, regardless if there is a record associated with the specific record.

 - Rows are displayed in descending order based on Created Date, and sort order cannot be changed.

-- Create and update triggers: When you create a Custom Object via the API, the system automatically generates associated create and update automation triggers and makes them available in the Select a Trigger modal.
+- Create and update triggers: When you create a Custom Object record via the API, the system automatically generates associated create and update automation triggers and makes them available in the Select a Trigger modal.
 If you name your Custom Object “Instrument Rental“ the triggers will be named “Instrument Rental Created” and “Instrument Rental Updated”.
+Note that automation capabilities are only available to Custom Objects that relate to Contact standard objects.

 - Custom Object triggers initiate an automation every time a new record is created or updated for that Custom Object.
 In our example, that could mean every time one of your customers schedules a new “Instrument Rental” with you.